Lola Tung: Career

 During her senior year of high school, amid the COVID-19 pandemic, Tung performed in LaGuardia High School's virtual senior acting showcase, where her current manager saw her first perform.
 During her first year at Carnegie Mellon University in early 2021, she auditioned for the main role of Isabel "Belly" Conklin in The Summer I Turned Pretty, Amazon Prime Video's television adaptation of Jenny Han's bestselling trilogy.
 She was announced as the lead role on April 28, 2021, and signed with Creative Artists Agency in September 2021.

 Before the first season's release, Amazon Prime Video renewed The Summer I Turned Pretty for a second season, which was filmed in the summer of 2022.
 In August 2023, the series was renewed for a third season, however, production was delayed due to the 2023 SAG-AFTRA strike.
 In November 2023, Tung worked with Cameron Crowe and Tom Kitt as Penny Lane in their developmental residency of Almost Famous at the Eugene O'Neill Theater Center.

 In February 2024, Tung made her Broadway debut as Eurydice in the Tony Award-winning musical, Hadestown; she replaced Solea Pfeiffer for a limited run, starring opposite Jordan Fisher as Orpheus.
 For the role, Tung earned her first ever award nomination at the 2024 Broadway.com Audience Choice Awards.
 She also received a nomination for Favorite Broadway Debut at the 2025 iHeartRadio Music Awards.

-In March 2025, Tung was cast in the witch horror film Forbidden Fruits, set to be released in 2026.
+In March 2025, Tung was cast in the witch horror film Forbidden Fruits, which was released in 2026.
 On May 2, 2025, she performed in Tom Kitt's Tom Kitt & Friends concert at 54 Below in New York City.
-Later that year, she was cast in The Young People, directed by Oz Perkins.
+Later that year, she was cast in both the romantic comedy Chasing Summer directed by Josephine Decker, and horror thriller The Young People directed by Oz Perkins.
 The final season of The Summer I Turned Pretty aired from July to September 2025.
 However, it was later announced that Amazon Prime Video had greenlit a feature film adaptation of the series.

+In March 2026, Tung was honored as the Emerging Shiftmaker at the Shiftmakers Gala at Harvard Art Museums, held in recognition of Women's History Month, for her work in film and television and her impact on representation.
+In July 2026, Tung joined the cast of the A24 film Please, directed by Halina Reijn.

 Fashion

 In April 2023, Tung became the face of Coachtopia, a line of Coach New York products made with sustainable manufacturing techniques.
 Later that year, she was featured in a campaign for American Eagle Outfitters, along with her The Summer I Turned Pretty co-stars, Christopher Briney and Gavin Casalegno.
 She also starred in Coachtopia's 2023 winter holiday campaign, which aimed to spread awareness about waste produced during the holiday season.

+In July 2026, Tung was named a Coach global ambassador for eyewear, watches, and fragrance.